GustavoTijerino1/react_portfolio/README.md

 ## Installation

- You need to React.
+ You need to install React.

 ## Usage

- You need to open the terminal for the 'index.js' then input 'node index.js'.

 ![How it works.](./src/components/assets/img/localhost_3000_.png)